 Generally, the IRS can only audit a tax return for three years.
 However, the failure to file international information returns stops the statute of limitations until those returns are filed.
 Civil penalties start at $10,000 for each unfiled international form for each year, with the most common forms being Forms 8938, 5471, 5472, 3520, 3520-A, and 926.
 If it is determined that the taxpayer was willful in their failure to file their international returns, criminal penalties are possible.
 During audit examinations, the IRS will ask the taxpayer if they have unreported income in any foreign accounts.
-A person should seek help from a Washington DC offshore accounts attorney if the IRS has opened an investigation.
+A person should seek help from a Washington DC offshore tax compliance lawyer if the IRS has opened an investigation.

 Disclosing Offshore Accounts to the IRS

 For non-filers, the IRS offers several voluntary disclosure options for taxpayers to properly report their worldwide income and file their international information returns.
 The following options have different levels of protection, filing requirements and penalties, which an offshore lawyer could further explain: